A sync protocol for teams

 Convergent by design

-The CRDT approach extends beyond document content to the entire space — subscriptions, lifecycle state, and coordination are all modeled as convergent structures.
+The CRDT approach extends beyond document content to the entire space.
+Subscriptions, lifecycle state, and coordination are all modeled as convergent structures.
 Given the same operations in any order, every participant arrives at the same state.
 This is a property of the algorithm’s design, and the outcome is always predictable and reproducible.

 Central storage is simpler, but it becomes a hard dependency. kutl avoids that.
 Every participant carries the full document state; no single server keeps your data locked in.
 The relay coordinates, reconciles, and routes.
 Shut it down, and nothing is lost.